auroranil/Chat/README.md

 ## Run Chat server
 * Run `python /path/to/Chat/server_app` to start the server.
- * Use `screen` if you want to run the server without staying logged in to a terminal.
+ * Use `screen` or `tmux` if you want to run the server without staying logged in to a terminal.

 ## ALWAYS TODO:
 * Refactor code